Sixpenny Cottage | Clapton-on-the-Hill near Bourton-on-the-Water, Cotswolds | Original Features and Woodburner

 The stone terrace has a table, benches and plenty of chairs to enjoy a meal or drinks in this peaceful setting.
 The view will inspire you to spend your days relishing the fresh Cotswold air on country walks.
 Enclosed by a metal fence, a gate opens to steps which take you down to a small lawned area with a drop to the farmland beyond.
 Children should be supervised while playing here.

-There is easy parking for one car off-road and a second trickier spot on the steep driveway.
+There is off road parking available for 1 car.
 Additional on-street parking is available on the village's main green but must be used considerately as farm vehicles do pass by and space is tight.

 Full List of Facilities